 To determine if you are eligible, the U.S. Department of Education uses a standard formula to evaluate the information you report on the FAFSA.
 The formula produces an expected family contribution (EFC).
 This helps determine how Pell Grants and other types of aid are awarded.
 How much you receive is based on not only your EFC, but on your cost of attendance, whether you are a full or part-time student, and whether you attend for the full academic year.

+Awards are prorated on a credit-by-credit basis when enrollment is less than 12 credits per term.
+You must apply every year by completing the FAFSA.
 Eligibility is limited to 18 semesters of full time enrollment for students receiving the Pell Grant for the first time in 2008 or later.

 Minnesota residents who enroll at MSU Moorhead may qualify for aid through the Minnesota State Grant, with eligibility for up to four years of full time enrollment.
 The MSUM Office of Scholarship and Financial Aid determines aid eligibility.